STAR-RG/practical_testing_book/testgranularity/systemtesting.md

 ---
 **Challenge.
 Let's Test!**
-> On this {cite}`robot_library` [*link*](http://robotframework.org/SeleniumLibrary/SeleniumLibrary.html#Click%20Link) site you will find all the keywords that can be used to create web interface tests using this same configuration.
+> On this {cite}`robotlibrary` [*link*](http://robotframework.org/SeleniumLibrary/SeleniumLibrary.html#Click%20Link) site you will find all the keywords that can be used to create web interface tests using this same configuration.
 > Use and abuse your creativity to create more tests.
 >
->To encourage you, I challenge you to create a test that opens firefox browser, go to {cite}`robot_org` robotframework.org and capture a screenshot of the home screen.
+>To encourage you, I challenge you to create a test that opens firefox browser, go to {cite}`robotorg` robotframework.org and capture a screenshot of the home screen.
 ---

 ## References